wdawson/okta.github.io/_source/_posts/2018-01-23-replace-local-storage-with-okta-profile-attributes.md

 layout: blog_post
 title: "Use Okta (Instead of Local Storage) to Store Your User’s Data Securely"
 author: mraible
+description: "Using an Okta Developer account will allow you to store your cryptocurrency holdings as custom profile attributes instead of using local storage.
+While LocalStorage is great for demos, using custom profile attributes will allow you to access your data across different devices."
 tags: [localstorage, cryptocurrency, spring-boot, java, okta-java-sdk]
 tweets:
  - "Learn how to use the @okta Java SDK to store custom profile attributes to manage your cryptocurrency portfolio  →"